newrelic-experimental/newrelic-TSAK/README.md

 ## Support

+First, there are [exhaustive list](https://github.com/newrelic-experimental/newrelic-TSAK/tree/main/examples) of TSAK-script samples, bundled with TSAK source code.
+[Here is a description]() of what some of those scripts are demonstrating.

 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
 Issues and contributions should be reported to the project here on GitHub.

 We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.